Cyril M. Kornbluth: Death

-Kornbluth died at age 34 in Levittown, New York.
+Kornbluth suffered from "essential malignant hypertension" for many years, causing him to experience tinnitus.
+He died at age 34 on March 21, 1958 in Levittown, New York.
 On a day when he was due to meet with Bob Mills in New York City to interview for the position of editor of The Magazine of Fantasy & Science Fiction, he was delayed because he had to shovel snow from his driveway.
 After running to meet his train following this delay, Kornbluth suffered a fatal heart attack on the platform of the station.

 A number of short stories remained unfinished at Kornbluth's death; these were eventually completed and published by Pohl.
 One of these stories, "The Meeting" (The Magazine of Fantasy & Science Fiction, November 1972), was the co-winner of the 1973 Hugo Award for Best Short Story; it tied with R. A. Lafferty's "Eurema's Dam."
 Almost all of Kornbluth's solo SF stories have been collected as His Share of Glory: The Complete Short Science Fiction of C. M. Kornbluth (NESFA Press, 1997).